ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 A lot of modern research requires custom software to be written, either to do some calculations, analyse experimental data or something else.
-Creating good quality, sustainable software is always desirable, but ticking all the boxes that are often described as necessary to accomplish this can be a daunting tasks for people - researchers - who have often other priorities in mind.
+Creating good quality, sustainable software is always desirable, but ticking all the boxes that are often described as necessary to accomplish this can be a daunting task for people - researchers - who often have other priorities in mind.

-Reproducibility is, however, not an optional feature of a piece of research - including software or otherwise - and that is something that **researchers are fully responsible** to address.
+Reproducibility is, however, not an optional feature of a piece of research - including software or otherwise - and that is something that **researchers are fully responsible** for addressing.
 Luckily, out of the many requirements of good quality and sustainable software, only a handful are necessary, or can go a long way, to support the reproducibility of the results.

-In this post we describe these, absolutely essential steps that are necessary for researchers to take in order to support the reproducibility of their software in the case of Python.
+In this post we describe these absolutely essential steps that researchers should take in order to support the reproducibility of their software.
+The recommendations in this blog post are for software developed using Python.
 It might not apply to all cases, and it is not fool proof as reproducibility is a really complex business, but it is a good start and will narrow the chances of things going wrong when other people try to use the software.
 <!-- more -->